hsf-training/hsf-training-ml-webpage/setup.md

 * Click Copy and Edit in the top-right corner to have your own version of the notebook!

+Your feedback is very welcome!
+Most helpful for us is if you "[Improve this page on GitHub](https://github.com/hsf-training/hsf-training-ml-webpage/edit/gh-pages/setup.md)".
+If you prefer anonymous feedback, please [fill this form](https://forms.gle/XBeULpKXVHF8CKC17).

 {% include links.md %}